Icaruk/dame/README.md

 - They key `baseUrl` from the `default` config group will be used as base URL.
 - They key `headers` from the `default` config group will be used as headers.
+- They key `timeout` from the `default` config group will be used as default timeout.